 - Primary care doctors, such as a family physician or internal medicine specialist, who coordinates care between the different health providers and treats other problems as they arise.

 - Psychologists or social workers, who help with psychosocial challenges caused by medical conditions.

 Living with ankylosing spondylitis

-- Maintain a healthy diet.
+- Maintain healthy and strong muscles.

 - Keep your joints flexible and make it easier for you to move.

 - Lower pain.

 Your doctor may recommend low-impact exercises, such as water exercise programs.
 Talk to your health care providers before beginning any exercise program.

 - Practicing good posture can help you stand straighter and feel less pain.

 - Using support devices such as a cane or walker to help you move around safely, keep you stable, and lower pain.